 If you have a newer iPhone you’ll find that the lens flares look a little better than mine from the above example.
 Have fun trying out this technique, but remember to wear sunglasses or just keep your eyes on the screen instead of looking directly into the sun.

 7. Use HDR For Tricky Exposure Situations

-Many people want to know what HDR is, and when they should use it when taking iPhone photos.
-HDR is a short name for High Dynamic Range.
+What does HDR mean?
+And when should you use it for taking iPhone photos?
+HDR is short for High Dynamic Range.